smswithoutborders/SMSWithoutBorders-customplatform-Slack/README.md

 If the messages are successfully sent, it will return `True`.
 - In order to test events are working, try tagging your bot in a channel it belongs to and it should send you a DM to connect to SWOB to Slack.

+### Distributing app across workspaces
+In order for your app to be used across multiple workspaces, read on [Apps distributed to multiple workspaces](https://api.slack.com/start/distributing#multi_workspace_apps) and enable public distribution from your app dashboard.

 #### References
 - [Slack API OAuth2 Docs](https://api.slack.com/authentication/oauth-v2)